 4. Use Instagram.com

 If you want a chance to see Instagram boomeranges, reels and regular stories without a green or black line under them, just use Instagram.com.
 Since the app version and desktop version of Instagram are different, you can check to see if the website version of Instagram has the same problem.
 To do this, go on Instagram.com, log in, and scroll through your feed.
-When you see a story you’re interested in, check if there’s a green line on the bottom.
+When you see a story or video you’re interested in, check if there’s a green line on the bottom.

 5. Close then Re-open the App to Get Rid Of Bugs